waywardphilosopher/lookingforwisdom/content/posts/work04-spiritual-damage.md

 +++
 categories = ["Series"]
 date = 2021-05-24T10:00:00Z
-description = ""
 draft = false
 image = "/images/sedentary.jpeg"
 slug = "work04-spiritual-damage"
-summary = "In the last piece, we explored the idea that work might just be the thing that saves us.
+description = "In the last piece, we explored the idea that work might just be the thing that saves us.
 But what if the reverse is true?" tags = ["Series"] title = "Spiritual Damage: How Work is Bad for Us (Work #4)"